 The sixth sense is just as important.
 Including experiences for which there is no rational explanation honours the inexplicable, the invisible, the spiritual.
 A woman in one of my classes told us about two men she was dating when she was young and couldn’t decide which one to marry.
 One day, she was walking beside one of them and when she went to hold his hand, an electric shock passed from his hand to hers and travelled the length of her whole arm.
 Sparks!
 She decided then and there he was the one.
-One of my friends had a mother who astral travelled.
+One of my friends had a mother who astral travelled, and communicated when ‘dead’.
 In the middle of the night, my mother-in-law—who was alone because her husband was on a painting trip up north—heard her husband calling “help”.
 She got up, drove the four hours north and found him on the floor unconscious.

 Such higher sense perceptions could include serendipity, synchronicity, coincidences, hunches, intuition, dreams, sending energy, seeing energy, distance healing, healing though the laying on of hands, telepathy, clairvoyance, near-death experiences, psychokinesis, and more.
 Love, too, falls here, says Barbara Brennan, a NASA physicist who became a healer.